Rather than ask what we are good at… ask who are our customers? What do they need? And then…give that to them.

 First, we identified their key customers, then we conducted a series of interviews to build clear use-cases.
 By mapping out real-world customer preferences, we were able to clarify how their new services and products might be best accessed by and promoted to their customers.
 Working in this way, had the added benefit of saving the company unnecessary amounts of lost time and needless expense too.

 A shift to building brands built on customer insights can be realised in several ways:

 Organise your customers in to groups (age, gender, demographic, preferences etc.) and talk to them.
 Make sure that you are clear about who and why you are servicing them, and what it is they truly value in your products and services (price, customer support, ease-of-use etc).

 Observe how your customers interact with your brand across channels, in their own context, (at their home, their office, on their mobile device, desktop etc).
 The clearer you are about how customers interact with each brand touchpoint, the easier it will be to assess and improve their experience.

 Brands are not static and neither are customer perceptions.
 In order to maintain a healthy brand: run customer satisfaction surveys and continue to improve the customer experience as your brand and business grows.

-Foreground undertake customer segmentation and conduct customer interviews, that unlock real-world insights to help our clients build brands with lasting appeal.
-Give it a try, you might find the customers that buy your products and services are much less likely to want to shop elsewhere.
+Foreground undertake customer research and interviews, unlocking real-world insights, to help our clients build brands with lasting appeal.
+Give it a try, you might find the customers that buy from you are much less likely to look elsewhere.